Graham · Fife & Perthshire

 - Meall Buidhe is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 590m of ascent and takes most walkers 3-6 hours.
 Terrain: Mat-grass and bilberry on the upper dome give easy progress but mask wet hollows after rain — gaiters useful below 600m.

-- When is the best time to climb Meall Buidhe?
+- When should I climb Meall Buidhe?

 - The standard good-weather months for Meall Buidhe are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.